-Osaka public prosecutors decide not to indict nine former Kepco execs over gift scandal
+Osaka prosecutors won't indict ex-Kepco execs over gift scandal

 Osaka – The special investigation squad of the Osaka District Public Prosecutor’s Office said Tuesday that it has decided not to indict nine former executives of Kansai Electric Power Co.
 (Kepco) over gift and pay scandals.

-The nine include Shosuke Mori, 81, and Makoto Yagi, 72, both former chairman of the regional power utility that mostly serves the Kinki region in western Japan.
+The nine include Shosuke Mori, 81, and Makoto Yagi, 72, both former chairmen of the regional power utility that mostly serves the Kinki region in western Japan.

 The prosecutors launched a probe after a civic group filed special breach-of-trust complaints in late 2019 and in summer 2020, in the wake of revelations executives of the company had received money and goods from a key official of a nuclear power plant-hosting municipality and that retired executives had been paid secret compensation.